qzyse2017/goodProblems/git.md

 use ```git reflog```
 tried it, but seemed to only show activity for the local parts.

-## how to How to clone a single branch in git?
+## How to clone a single branch in git?
 REF [how to How to clone a single branch in git? -- stackoverflow](https://stackoverflow.com/questions/1778088/how-to-clone-a-single-branch-in-git)
 use
 ```